-We are still accepting spring 2022 freshmen transfer applications.
+We are accepting Spring 2024 freshman transfer applications.

 Freshman-Transfer applicants are students who have earned less than 30 hours of transferable college credit from an accredited institution after high school graduation.
 If you received a GED, please visit our Non-Traditional Freshman page.